 Step 2: Take the entire week into consideration

 Ironically, Black Friday isn’t just about Friday.
-In order to make the most of the event, businesses should always be prepared for a significant increase in sales value across the entire week, including Cyber Monday.
+In order to make the most of the event, businesses should take steps to build anticipation of the whole weekend, and should always be prepared for a significant increase in sales value (and customer service demand) across the entire week, including Cyber Monday.

 Not only do stocklists and workforce need to be prepared for massive demand on Black Friday, but actually for the entirety of Cyber Week.
-This can put quite a bit of strain on your business, and relies on a successful week to cover overheads you’ll need to commit to in order to meet demand each day.
+This can put quite a bit of strain on your business, and relies on a successful week to cover overheads.
 What overheads though?

-- Stock: The last thing you need is for a product with high sales potential to max out on sales before you’ve even hit Tuesday.
+• Stock: The last thing you need is for a product with high sales potential to max out on sales while you’re still leading up to Black Friday.
 Ensuring you understand which products perform best and thus which ones to stock up most on, allows you to be prepared to sell as much as customers want — in other words, maximise revenue.

-- Tech staff: If your site is bringing in a lot of traffic, it could crash — we know, nightmare!
+• Tech staff: If your site is bringing in a lot of traffic, it could crash — we know, nightmare!
 But, it’s vital to be prepared for any eventuality so you can avoid downtime and not miss out on sales.
-That means you need staff that can not only fix the problem, but also more frontline agents to work with customers to identify issues and speed up resolution.
+That means you need staff that can not only fix the problem, but also more frontline agents to work with customers to identify customer service issues in eCommerce and speed up resolution.

 Remember, your planning for the next Black Friday should start directly after the current one finishes.
-The post-event stage of any Black Friday campaign should focus on integrating feedback from customers into your business processes so that next year’s Black Friday can hit an even higher note!
+The post-event stage of any Black Friday marketing campaign should focus on integrating feedback from customers into your business processes so that next year’s Black Friday can hit an even higher note.

 Step 3: Get your customer support function prepared.

 Customer journey visualisation is one pillar of a great customer experience strategy.
-In other words, put yourself in your customer’s shoes to understand how to make their journey more seamless.
+It involves putting yourself in your customer’s shoes to understand how to make their journey more seamless.

 Know what anxieties or desires drive your customers to Black Friday shopping.
-For instance, free two-day shipping can be a huge pull factor for Black Friday buyers who want their new products as soon as possible.
+For instance, free two-day shipping can be a huge pull factor for Black Friday buyers, creating a sense of urgency and allowing customers to get their new products as soon as possible.

 When you know the wants of your perfect consumer, it becomes easier to fulfil their needs.